jhell1717/pyopt/README.md

 A lightweight and modular Python package for building Gaussian Process surrogate models and performing Bayesian Optimisation on an arbitary functions.
 Ideal for optimisation tasks where function evaluations are expensive or noisy.

-Unlike active learning, where the objective is to learn as much about the underlying function in a finite number of evaluations, Bayesian learning balances exploitation and exploration via smart acquisition functions.
+Unlike active learning where the objective is to learn as much about the underlying function in a finite number of evaluations, Bayesian learning balances exploitation and exploration via smart acquisition functions.
 In this example, we implement the upper confidence bound (UCB) that has a hyperparamater $\beta$ to control this balance.

 ## 📦 Features